 Annamarie has always had her hands on the pulse of the performing arts community.
 Cast as a performer in many community musical theater productions, a student of Westchester Music Conservatory in voice, and a now mother to an aspiring performer as well, Annamarie is taking her involvement one step further as an enthusiastic facilitator and teacher.

-Annamarie directed NYPAC’s first musical theater production of Godspell, as well as written and directed all of the Broadway Kids & SHOWSTOPPER Productions.
+Annamarie has directed all SHOWSTOPPER productions.
+She has also written original musical theatre production specifically for SHOWSTOPPERS.
 Annamarie holds a Bachelor of Science degree in Elementary Education with a concentration in the fine arts from Cortland State University as well as a Masters of Science degree in Urban Education from Iona college.
 Following graduation, Annamarie taught second grade in the Yonkers Public School District for 6 years where she aided in implementing a theater program, directing and producing each student production.
 Annamarie has also owned and operated Whistle Stop Edu-Care, a day care/preschool program which was an influential and successful institution in Westchester for over 10 years.
 Annamarie is pleased to combine her talents, ambitions and passions into making NYPAC a home to many young artists.

 Halle is a graduate of Point Park University where she earned her B.F.A. in Musical Theatre with a minor in Dance.
 She grew up as a competitive dancer, and has used her dance training to pursue her musical theatre career.
 Halle performed in multiple shows during her time at Point Park, and has spent the last two summers at Music Theatre Wichita.
 Some of her favorite roles include a Player in Pippin, Adella in The Little Mermaid, Madame in The Hunchback of Notre Dame, and Peggy Sawyer in 42nd Street.
 On top of performing, sharing her passion for musical theatre and dance has always been very important to Halle.
 As a NYPAC alumni, Halle is thankful for the dance training and opportunities NYPAC has given her, and continues to give her over time.
 Halle is so excited to be back, teaching at NYPAC!